s15n/par-lang/README.md

 And `function(argument)` can not only be assigned to a variable, but also used wherever an expression is expected, such as sending values, or definitions.

-> 📝 Note, that this only makes sense if the function channel becomes its result after sending the
+> 📝 Note, that this only makes sense if the function channel becomes its result after receiving the
 > argument.
 If the channel was to send the result back separately, we'd have to receive it using
 > `[...]`.